Abhistark7/SpringBootApp/README.md

 Steps To Run:-

-1. Import login.sql to your MySql Database
+1. Import springlogin.sql to your MySql Database
 2. Run Solution5
 3. Visit http://localhost:8080/registration in your browser